acme-corp-it/BeautifulRestApi/README.md

-# Beautiful REST API design with ASP.NET Core and Ion
+# Beautiful REST API design with ASP.NET Core and Ion for Acme Corp IT

 Hello! :wave: This repository contains an example API written in C# and ASP.NET Core 1.1.
 It uses the [Ion hypermedia specification][ion] as a starting point to model a consistent, clean REST API that embraces HATEOAS.